Kunlex58/mf-excel/README.md

 ## Next Steps 🗺️

-We will continue to monitor updates to the 'macroframe-forecast' and
+We will continue to monitor updates to the 'macroframe-forecast'

 ## References